awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 ### Amazon S3 settings<a name="agents.cassandra.prereqs.s3"></a>

-When the AWS SCT data extraction agent runs, it reads data from your clone datacenter and writes it to an Amazon S3 bucket\.
+When the AWS SCT data extraction agent runs, it reads data from your clone data center and writes it to an Amazon S3 bucket\.
 Before you continue, you must provide the credentials to connect to your AWS account and your Amazon S3 bucket\.
 You store your credentials and bucket information in a profile in the global application settings, and then associate the profile with your AWS SCT project\.
 If necessary, choose Global Settings to create a new profile\.
 For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

-### Amazon EC2 Instance for clone datacenter<a name="agents.cassandra.prereqs.ec2"></a>
+### Amazon EC2 instance for clone data center<a name="agents.cassandra.prereqs.ec2"></a>

-As part of the migration process, you'll need to create a clone of an existing Cassandra datacenter\.
+As part of the migration process, you'll need to create a clone of an existing Cassandra data center\.
 This clone will run on an Amazon EC2 instance that you provision in advance\.
-The instance will run a standalone Cassandra installation, for hosting your clone datacenter independently of your existing Cassandra datacenter\.
+The instance will run a standalone Cassandra installation, for hosting your clone data center independently of your existing Cassandra data center\.

  The new Amazon EC2 instance must meet the following requirements:
 + Operating system: either Ubuntu or CentOS\.